ingriddiniz/Analise_de_dados_GeoJSON/README.md

-# Porto Metro Data Analysis
+# Porto Underground Data Analysis
 ![linhas_metro](metro_do_porto.png)

-This is a project for the Programming 2 course proposed by the Faculty of Sciences of the University of Porto, aimed at analyzing data from the Porto Metro.
+This is a project for the Programming 2 course proposed by the Faculdade de Ciências da Universidade do Porto, aimed at analyzing data from the Porto Underground.
 <br>
 The project is divided into two tasks.
 The first task aims to create a GeoJSON file, while the second task involves answering questions related to the metro stations and lines using the `NetworkX` library.

 ## Dataset
-For this project, a dataset containing information about the Porto Metro network was considered.
+For this project, a dataset containing information about the Porto Underground network was considered.
 The dataset is openly available [neste link](https://opendata.porto.digital/ne/dataset/horarios-paragens-e-rotas-em-formato-gtfs), e com uma cópia dos ficheiros mais relevantes na pasta [metro](metro).

 ## Task 1

-The proposed task consists of generating a GeoJSON file that geographically represents the lines and stations of the Porto Metro, facilitating data visualization.
+The proposed task consists of generating a GeoJSON file that geographically represents the lines and stations of the Porto Underground, facilitating data visualization.
 GeoJSON is a valid JSON format that follows a specific structure to represent geographic features and their associated metadata.
 A basic example of a point in GeoJSON is:
 ```python
 {
     "type": "FeatureCollection",